 In-depth public resume and firmographic data with hundreds of unique data points tracked over time is ideal for quantitative forecasting, allowing investors and companies to identify patterns, evaluate risks and prepare for future changes.

 Coresignal’s rich alternative data can help investors and companies with their market research processes.
-With over 65M+ records in a variety of categories, create large samples for in-depth analysis and unlock unprecedented insights into future trends.
+With over 140M+ records updated monthly across various categories, you can create large samples for in-depth analysis and unlock unprecedented insights into future trends.

 Trend forecasting is quantitative, which means that it uses specific numbers from the past.
 Time series data is used, meaning data that can be plotted over a period of time, typically as a graph.
 One example is forecasting the growth of a selected company by tracking its employee number growth in different regions, which may be revealed as a linear pattern of increasing growth.